What is Botox®?

 Medical professionals advise patients not to rub or otherwise disturb the treated areas for at least 12 hours after the injection has been administered.
 Individuals who are pregnant, breastfeeding, or have a neurological condition should not use Botox®.
 Watterson Plastic Surgery is always happy to answer your questions and address any concerns you may have about your Botox® treatment.

-What are the risks to Botox injections?
+What are the risks of Botox injections?

 The main concern with Botox is if it somehow finds its way into the wrong anatomical area which can then paralyze the wrong muscle, leaving the patient with an unusual facial animation.
 Fortunately, this is short-lived and temporary but still a risk—although it be very rare.